 - RE-CERTIFICATION & MEMBERSHIP – how to re-certify, what’s included in the membership

 - WHAT RIDING SKILLS ARE REQUIRED?

 Riders should be comfortable climbing and descending steep, rough terrain, with roots and rocks, cornering with speed on flat and bermed corners, while dealing with drops, rollers and loose surfaces.
-Level 2 AIR instructors must be able to perform advanced maneuvers such jumps and drop offs, while Level 2 TRAIL instructors should be able to perform basic manuals, wheelies, bunnyhops and rear wheel pivots.
+Level 2 AIR instructors must be able to perform advanced manoeuvres such jumps and drop-offs, while Level 2 TRAIL instructors should be able to perform basic manuals, wheelies, bunnyhops and rear wheel pivots.
 For more details, check out the Riding & Teaching Standards, here.
-NEEDS LINK

 - DO I NEED MY FIRST AID CERTIFICATE TO PARTICIPATE IN THE COURSE?